 Drink: Single-malts, Oregon pinot noir, German lagers, Belgian ales, or pretty much whatever's on special at the bar (unless it's Jäger or Southern Comfort.
 Yuck.)
-Also, if any homesick Minnesotans want to help me smuggle cases of Grain Belt Premium back to NYC, contact me immediately.
+Also, if any homesick Minnesotans want to help me smuggle cases of Grain Belt Premium back to the east coast, contact me immediately.

 Shows: My all-time favorites are Tim and Eric Awesome Show, Great Job!, Tom Goes to the Mayor, classic Simpsons, Bob's Burgers, Futurama, Look Around You, Peep Show, and That Mitchell and Webb Look.
 I was a bit late to the party on Broad City, Parks & Rec, and Workaholics, but I love all of them.
 Sometimes I'll get stoned and watch Regular Show, Rick and Morty, or King of the Hill after work and that's pretty much my happy place.
 My semi-guilty pleasures are The Price is Right, Dragons' Den (UK)/Shark Tank (US) (and their Canadian and Australian spinoffs, fun for exploring subtle cultural differences between similar places) and a few reality shows too cringe-y to even mention here (but not The Bachelor or any of its derivatives!).
 I don't usually have the attention span for hour-long dramas, but Breaking Bad blew my mind and I absolutely adore Mad Men.
-I'm finally caught up on Game of Thrones--and I give my friends lots of credit for not spoiling it too badly for me!
+GoT is necessary viewing too.

 #7 (it's just as arbitrary as 6, isn't it?): a willingness to critique, discuss, and debate.
 If you're the kind of person who doesn't value discourse, we probably won't have very much fun.